 Prior to setting up the Filter Chain, we need to configure the IP addresses for each server in each data center location into answer groups, and then assign metadata to both the groups and individual IPs.

 When a query is sent to the Filter Chain, each filter will use the configured parameters to decide which of the IP answer or answers will move to the next filter in the chain.
-After all filters have sifted the available answers, the final IP address will be returned to the user as the best solution for that user at that time.
+After all of the filters have evaluated, sorted, or eliminated answers, the remaining IP address is returned to the user as the best solution for that user at that time.

 Note: Since the Geotarget Regional filter sorted the IP answer list in geographical order by distance from the user’s given IP address location, the first IP address answer in the list will be a server that is closest to the user.

-The IP address answer will be delivered to the end user.
+The resulting IP address is delivered to the requesting client.

 This is just one example of the use case for answer groups.
 If you have any questions about your use case or how to optimize your filter chain, contact the NS1 customer support representative.